weecology/sad-comparison/chapter1.md

 This might be a place to talk about the Ulrich paper, because it seems like their power-law choice was in the branching process family, or at least it cites the same Nee 2003 paper that the McGill et al. 2007 paper uses.
 Thus, connecting the not using the gen Yule to the Ulrich paper might be important here.

+Ulrich et al. (2010) tested a power law model like the generalize Yule distribution as one of their species abundance distributions, and found that it fit the data best when the datasets were incomplete.
+It also had better performance when the data were binned (Ulrich et al. 2003), suggesting that this form of the species abundance distribution is not a "true form" of the distribution (i.e., reveals that the data are incomplete/undersampled).
+Transition sentence.

 Ethan's paper about discrete distributions being better finds that discrete approximations are more appropriate choices for model selection that continuous version of the distribution, so all models used were discrete forms of the distributions.

 I tested the following distributions with the following packages: